BharathSivakumar28/Java-DSA/README.md

 # Java-DSA
-This repository Consist of interview questions form all DSA topics
+This repository Consist of Basic datastructures and algorithms questions form all DSA topics